BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Software.md

 ## Anonymous Signing

 Sometimes signers don't want to reveal information about who they are.
-That's the case with the [Amira Engagement Model](https://w3c-ccg.github.io/amira/), created at [Rebooting the Web of Trust V in Boston, Massachusetts](https://github.com/WebOfTrustInfo/rwot5-boston/tree/master/final-documents#readme).
-The following use case utilizes the Amira story to suggest how anonymous signing can be enabled with Gordian Envelope
+That's the case in the [Amira Engagement Model](https://w3c-ccg.github.io/amira/), created at [Rebooting the Web of Trust V in Boston, Massachusetts](https://github.com/WebOfTrustInfo/rwot5-boston/tree/master/final-documents#readme).
+The following progressive use cases utilizes the Amira story to suggest how anonymous signing can be enabled with Gordian Envelope, while still allowing the anonymous signer to come forward in the future if they desire.

-### 6. Amira Signs Anonymously [Anonymous Signature]
+### 6. Amira Signs Anonymously [Anonymous Signature, Web of Trust]

 > _Problem Solved:_ Amira wants to release software without revealing her identity, while maintaining the option to do so in the future.

-Amira wants to volunteer her programming skills to support activist causes, but is afraid that doing so might impact her daytime job.
-So she begins working with RISK, which allows her to anonymously support projects.
-She begins work on SisterSpace, a work contracted by BigBen44.
-The problem comes of course when Amira needs to release her work.
+Amira wants to volunteer her programming skills to support activist causes, but doesn't want her boss at the bank to know she's doing so, lest it impact her daytime job.
+So she begins working with RISK, which allows her to anonymously support activist projects.
+Amira begins work on SisterSpace, an app contracted by BigBen44.
+The problem comes of course when Amira needs to release SisterSpace 1.0.
 It's not just that she wants to maintain her anonymity, but also that she wants to have the option to reveal her identity in the future, if his activist programming is successful enough that she decides she can turn it into a new career.

-To solve this problem, Amira creates a block of `signerInfo` for her new alter-ego `bwhacker` (or "Better World Hacker"), just like she saw in the Gordian Envelope project and has BigBen44 sign it.
-But she then entirely elides it before attaching it to the project!
+To solve this problem, Amira creates a block of `signerInfo` for her new alter-ego `bwhacker` (or "Better World Hacker"), just like she saw in the Gordian Envelope project, and has BigBen44 sign it.
+But she then entirely elides her information before attaching the envelope to the project!
 Any validator can decide to trust Amira's signature (or not) based on the Web of Trust created by Ben's signature.
 Meanwhile, if Amira wants to reveal her identity at some time in the future she can do so by revealing the envelope that matches the elided assertion.

 Amira starts by creating a thorough infoblock:
 ```